Skip to main content

 With a background in financial journalism across national titles, Ruby loves helping people take control of their money and specialises in pensions, tax, banking and benefits.

-According to Office for Budget Responsibility (OBR) data, the number of homes affected is expected to rise to 167,000 by 2030-31.
+The High Value Council Tax Surcharge (HVCTS) will apply to homes in England valued at over £2m, and according to Office for Budget Responsibility (OBR) data, the number of homes affected is expected to rise to 167,000 by 2030-31.

 Here Which? looks at what’s been confirmed so far about the mansion tax, including whether you can challenge the charge and if there are any ways to avoid it.